Sacred Giving

 Overview

-SACRED GIVING is a Charitable Incorporated Organisation (CIO) registered on 04 June 2015.
-The charity operates a distinctive model: it raises funds from UK public donations and distributes 100% of donations as grants to partner charities working in crisis zones.
-With total expenditure of £119,628 in the financial year ending June 2025, the charity focuses on preventing poverty and supporting victims of war, conflict, and disasters.
-The organization currently funds projects in Burkina Faso, Turkey (supporting Syrian refugee orphans), Pakistan, and the Occupied Palestinian Territories.
-SACRED GIVING does not employ paid staff, and all eight trustees serve on a voluntary basis without remuneration.
-The charity is recognized by HMRC for gift aid and maintains up-to-date reporting with the Charity Commission.
+SACRED GIVING is a Charitable Incorporated Organisation (CIO) registered in 2015.
+The charity operates a distinctive grant-making model: it raises funds from UK public donations and distributes grants to partner charities working in crisis zones.
+With total income of £100,711 in the financial year ending June 2024, the charity focuses on preventing poverty and supporting victims of war, conflict, and disasters.
+The organisation currently funds projects in Burkina Faso and supports Syrian refugee orphans through a Turkish-based charity.
+SACRED GIVING does not employ paid staff, and all trustees serve on a voluntary basis without remuneration.
+The charity is recognised by HMRC for gift aid and maintains up-to-date reporting with the Charity Commission.

 Funding Priorities